paul-mensah/event-manager/README.md

-# Events Manager API
+# Events Manager API (Microservices)

-This is an API to manage events with participants and developed using .NET 6, Redis, and Elasticsearch
+This is an API to manage events with participants and developed using .NET 6, Redis, and Elasticsearch and MySQL.
+This project contains 2 services; `EventsManager.Events.Api` and `EventsManager.Events.Api`

 ## Prerequirements
 * Jetbrains Rider or Visual Studio 2019 (or higher)